Welcome to CORESZON

-ASKING FOR HELP IS A SIGN OF STRENGTH!
+IS A SIGN OF STRENGTH!

 Our goal as a mental health education and capacity-building program is to share knowledge and tools that help buffer the impact of stress overload and strengthen resilience.
-The contents of our workshops and the #WEAREALONETOGETHER campaign are not equivalent to professional advice or care, and are not provided within the University of Hamburg Medical Center’s care mandate.
+The contents of our workshops are not equivalent to professional advice or care, and are not provided within the University of Hamburg Medical Center’s care mandate.
 If there are no mental health care services in your area, please turn to someone in your community who can offer support, or help you get professional advice.

 WE'RE IN THIS TOGETHER

 Even before the Covid 19 pandemic, one in four people per year were affected by mental health problems.
-According pre-pandemic estimates, the mental health crisis is set to cost the world economy $16 trillion by 2030, with 12 billion days of lost productivity due to anxiety and depression.
+According to worldwide estimates, the mental health crisis is set to cost the world economy $16 trillion by 2030, with 12 billion days of lost productivity due to anxiety and depression.
 Poverty and other socioeconomic stressors significantly increase our risk of mental illness.
 The impact of mental health inequity on our collective future calls for a sustainable, whole-society approach to solving the mental health crisis.